kaascevich/Rapid/Readme.md

  - The `throws` and `rethrows` keywords have been added to the `String` and `Array` result builder initializers
  - `SimpleResultBuilder` has been renamed to `ResultBuilder`
  - The `?!` operator for throwing an error when optional unwrapping fails has been added

+I've also decided that Rapid will be kept API stable from this point onward to the best of my ability.

 ## 0.2.0